micouy/duple/README.md

 # `duple`

-proof of concept library that adds methods to remove tuple fields that are generic over tuple length • this allows to keep the code length *`O(n)`* where *`n`* is the tuple length, without using macros • it should be possible to also add popping from and pushing onto both ends of the tuple as well as removing nth element from the end • operations on the right end of the tuple requires wrapping the tuples from the left, i.e. `((((), a), b), c)`
+proof of concept library that adds methods to remove tuple fields that are generic over tuple length • this allows to keep the code length *`O(n)`*, where *`n`* is the tuple length, without using macros, instead of *`O(n^2)`* (that would be the case if each method had to be implemented for each tuple length) • it should be possible to also add popping from and pushing onto both ends of the tuple as well as removing nth element from the end • operations on the right end of the tuple requires wrapping the tuples from the left, i.e. `((((), a), b), c)`

 ```rust
 use duple::Remove;